 \section{Introduction}

 Elimination in systems of polynomial equations is a classical topic important in optimization and modeling.
 Given an ideal $\I$ of polynomials in $\K[X][U]:=\K[x_1,\ldots,x_n,u_1,\ldots,u_m]$ over some field $\K$, the task of eliminating the variables $u_i$ can be solved by finding an ideal basis for the the so called \emph{elimination ideal} $\I\cap \K[X]$, where $\K[X]=\K[x_1,\ldots,x_n]$.
-This can be achieved using resultants (see \cite{book::syl}, \cite{book::sal}, or \cite{article::sed}), or by calculating a Gr\"obner basis (GB) for $\I$ with respect to some special monomial order (\cite{proceedings::Buchberger}, \cite{proceedings::Kalkbrenner}), as for example, the pure lexicographic or block term orders.
-Concerning these approaches, the method using Gr\"obner-bases has some important advantages, namely, the method is reliable and can algorithmically solve the problem in full generality.
+This can be achieved using resultants (see \cite{book::syl}, \cite{book::sal}, or \cite{article::sed}) or by calculating a Gr\"obner basis (GB) for $\I$ with respect to some special monomial order (see \cite{proceedings::Buchberger}, \cite{proceedings::Kalkbrenner}), as for example, the pure lexicographic or block term orders.
+Concerning these approaches, the method using Gr\"obner bases has some important advantages, namely, the method is reliable and can algorithmically solve the problem in full generality.

 In the Gr\"obner basis approach one calculates a Gr\"obner basis $G_{\prec_\mathrm{elim}}$ with respect to a suitable monomial order $ \prec_\mathrm{elim}$, such that those polynomials in $G_{\prec_\mathrm{elim}}\cap\K[X] $ form a Gr\"obner basis for $\I\cap \K[X]$.
-Calculating these very specific Gr\"obner-bases directly, can in practice be rather difficult.
-Therefore the task of computing such a special GB is usually reduced to performing a Gr\"obner walk, a method introduced by Collart, Kalkbrener, and Mall in \cite{article::Collart97convertingbases}.
+Calculating these very specific Gr\"obner bases directly can in practice be rather difficult.
+One way to overcome this, is to calculate such a special GB by performing a Gr\"obner walk, a method introduced by Collart, Kalkbrener, and Mall in \cite{article::Collart97convertingbases}.

 The actual walk consists of a series of elementary GB-conversions which are easy to compute.
 Starting with some easily computable GB of $\mathcal I$ with respect to some order $\prec_\mathrm{start}$, step-by-step, intermediate GBs for orders in between $\prec_\mathrm{start}$ and $\prec_\mathrm{elim}$ are calculated.
 Each basis-conversion from one intermediate GB into the next is (in general) relatively cheap computationwise, keeping the overall amount of necessary calculations relatively low (see \cite{article::AGK3}).